Silve2/Silve2/README.md

 - ⚡ 2024 goals: Learn more about Machine Learning and AI
 - 🖥️ Currently doing an internship at National research center in Bologna (Italy)

-- In the section below there are some pinned projects that i worked on !
+<h2 align="center">In the section below there are some pinned projects that i worked on !</h2>

 ### Languages and Tools: ###